irecsys/CARSKit/README.md

 I would like to show our gratitude to Dr. Guibing Guo (the author of LibRec) for his comments and suggestions on the development of CARSKit.

-### Contacts

-Relevant requests or questions, please send emails to [recsys.carskit AT gmail.com].
-For bug reports or related questions to the CARSKit itself (e.g., implementations or optimizations), please submit the ticket to this github.

 ### Release Notes

 **2015/08/25, Pre-Release**